 Data availability

-The transcripts will be stored in the Finnish Social Science Data Archive for free open scientific use.
+The transcripts will be stored in the Finnish Social Science Data Archive for scientific reuse.
 Parts of the transcripts may not be shared to protect the participants.

 Code availability

 The coding process will be documented idiosyncratically per each interviewee (case summaries with participant-specific themes shared) and all versions of the phenomenological manual will be shared (the number of versions depends on the amount of data).
 Due to the privacy concerns related to the qualitative nature of the data, we reserve the right to not share all details disclosed in the interviews and coding; in each such instance, we note that a part has been removed to protect the privacy of the participant.